trebor74hr/permset/README.md

 Installation
 ------------
-for admins - as a standalone script - go to some PATH visible dir and do:
+As a standalone script - go to some PATH visible dir and do:

     wget https://raw.github.com/trebor74hr/permset/master/permset/base.py -O permset && chmod u+x permset

-for developers/devops/other - as a python package using [pip](http://www.pip-installer.org/en/latest/):
+Or as a python package using [pip](http://www.pip-installer.org/en/latest/):

     pip install permset

-try it out:
+Try it out:

     permset